steve904/doc-and-blog/content/blog/shish-kabob.md

 Gotta have some grilled corn to go with this.
 Wish me luck finding some fresh corn.
 I may have to buy some frozen ears & grill them.

-##*Update*
+---

+## *Update*

 I decided not to put the pineapple & cherry tomatoes on the skewers.
 I cooked them in a frying pan with butter and added them to the meal later.

 We did not have corn or potatoes.
 Changed my mind and did not fix these.
 We had Knorr rice & pasta blend with mushroom flavored sauce.
 Also...Texas toast.

 Everything was very tasty.
 The buttered pineapple was sooooo good.